etagwerker/la-web-ha-muerto-talk/whats-wrong/02_slide.md

 -->

-* "Cómo Armar Tu Propia API"
+* "The Walking Dead: Sitios Zombie"

 <!--